-The purpose of this designation is to call-out areas where construction of future SH-16 interchanges is likely to occur, and to acknowledge that this land will have a high degree of visibility.
-These areas will be served by highway interchange ramps and restricted local access.
-There are two interchange areas, one located at US 20-26 and one at Ustick Road, that differ from the other Mixed Use categories in that a much stronger emphasis will be placed upon gateway elements and traffic flow/trip generation factors when reviewing new land use applications.
+The purpose of this designation is to call out areas around SH-16 interchanges, and to acknowledge that this land is very visible.
+These areas will be served by interchange ramps and restricted local access.
+There are two SH-16 interchange areas, one located at US 20-26 and one at Ustick Road, that differ from the other Mixed Use categories in that a much stronger emphasis will be placed upon gateway elements and traffic flow/trip generation factors when reviewing new land use applications.
 Uses in these areas will need to be compatible with the impacts of a freeway interchange.
-These areas are not intended for high volume uses such as retail.
-The intention is to protect the immediate vicinity of the interchange from traffic conflicts and shift the high traffic-generating uses away from the immediate vicinity of the interchange.
+These areas are not intended for high volume trips, either aggregated over the larger planned MU-I area, or as individual use types.
+The intention is to protect the immediate vicinity of the interchange from traffic conflicts and shift the high traffic-generating uses away from the immediate vicinity of the interchange to other, nearby areas.

-In reviewing development applications, the following items will be considered in MU-I areas:
+In reviewing development applications, the City will consider the following items in MU-I areas: